ausdigital/ausdigital.github.io/index.md

 ---
 layout: default
 ---

-# Purpose of this site
+# Let's make business document exchange simple

-Exchange of buisness documents like invoices between business finance systems ought to be as simple as email.
-This site provides some open specifications and test services designed to make that easy.
+Legacy EDI is complicated and insecure.
+This community is developing open specifications and free test services with the goal of making it as simple as email.

  * As a business, I want to send electronic invoices to my customer systems and know the payment status so I can manage my cashflow and get cheap debtor financing if I need it.
- * As a business I want all invoices and tax receipts from my authorised suppliers to be automatically loaded to my financial system ready for my approval so I can reduce my administration burden.
+ * As a business I want all invoices and tax receipts from my authorised suppliers to be automatically loaded to my financial system, ready for my approval so I can reduce my administration burden.

 We want the simplest, lowest cost and most secure solution to these needs so we've developed a suite of RESTful API standards and thrown in strong identity measures that support end-to-end encryption and digital signatures.
 This site supports implementers by providing:

- * A suite of technical specifications with free test points:
+ * A suite of technical specifications with free test points.
  * A suite of semantic specifications and free test points.
  * A transparent governance model where any stakeholder is free to participate.

 The semantic and technical specifications are open community processes based around the GitHub collaborative development environment.
 Business stakeholders may prefer to sign up for a <a href="http://eepurl.com/ctZ6hf">AusDigital general announcement</a> newsletter.

-# Background
+## Background

 The [Australian Digital Business Council](http://digitalbusinesscouncil.com.au/) has published an interoperability framework that aims to increase national productivity through automation of common buisness processes such as invoicing.
 The standards are based on a "4 corner model" from Europe that depends heavily on traditional EDI hubs and B2B standards like ebXML.
 Although workable, uptake has been slow in Europe and so the Digital Business Council has also created a RESTful working group that aims to provide a simpler and more secure peer-to-peer implementation model based on ubiquitous internet standards such as REST.
 This site is the repository for those specifications.

-# How it Works
+## How it Works

 Unlike single provider APIs (eg google or facebook), a B2B community needs all businesses to implement the same interface so that the same document format (e.g. an invoice) can be sent from any business to any other business.
 The diagram shows how it works.